 These figures indicate that legal aid services have been increased and extended almost 3-4 times from its inception.
 It is also imperative and pertinent that the present Government enhances the capacity and budget of the NLASO to accelerate the service across the country.
 In 2009-10 financial year the budget of NLASO was only one core taka but in 2019-20 the budget is 20 core 50 lac taka only.
 Last year the NLASO created 96 posts of support staffs for legal aid offices.
 The Government has been set up 7 legal aid cells for labour in the seven divisional labour courts for giving legal support and conducting ADR to resolve the labour related disputes.

 Legal Aid Offices basically support and work for giving women legal support and assistance.
 Almost 70% of activities of legal aid offices are about the women rights and empowerments.
 Family disputes, violence against women and dowry matters are seriously and sincerely conducted by the DLAOs.
 Most of the cases are solved at the settlements of the DLAO as pre-case mediation.
-The Ministry of Law & Justice has experienced to work with JICA of Japan for effective mediation and ADR.
-It is expected that legal aid office will be a hub of ADR and dispute resolution centre which can ensure people’s rights, rule of law and legal safety network for marginalized people.
+The Ministry of Law and Justice has experienced to work with JICA of Japan for effective mediation and ADR.
+It is expected that legal aid office will be a hub of ADR and dispute resolution centre which can ensure people's rights, rule of law and legal safety network for marginalized people.

 Writer is a Senior Judicial Magistrate, Chief Judicial Magistrate Court, Feni.